vertica/spark-connector/functional-tests/README.md

 cd spark-connector/functional-tests
 ```

+### Starting Functional Tests

-From the functional-tests directory, `sbt run` from the command line.
-Alternatively, to run the LargeDataTests, use `sbt "run Large"`.
+To execute the default functional tests, use `sbt run` from the command line.

+By default, a set of functional test suites will be executed, but you can specify arguments to modify you test run.
+For example, `sbt run -l` will add LargeDataTests to the test suites for execution.
+Use `sbt run -h` for a list of arguments.

 ### Using S3:
 Set the appropriate S3-credentials in the application.conf file.
 Refer to the following connector options on the project's [README](https://github.com/vertica/spark-connector#readme):